Frequently Asked Questions

 A case is deemed recovered if it has been 14 days since symptoms began, they do not have fever and their symptoms have markedly improved.
 If a case was asymptomatic we use the date of the test to start the 14 days.

 People must stay at least two (2) meters, or six (6) feet apart and avoid unnecessary close personal contact.
-Learn more about social distancing.
+Learn more about physical distancing.

 How can I shop in-store safely?